Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 The app only wants a database, a brand token, or a private score that no outside party needs to verify.

-Fast mined ordering matters when the workflow has multiple visible steps before final settlement.
+Fast mined ordering helps when the workflow has multiple visible steps before final settlement.

 Wallets, payments, receipts, exchange flows, dashboards.